jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 This will issue a token that will expire in 7 days.
 With the login function in place, we can take care of the `hashPassword` function.
 We will create another utility for this.

-In order to safely and securely hash the users password, we will use a third-party library, rather than attempt to do this ourselves.
+In order to safely and securely hash the user's password, we will use a third-party library, rather than attempt to do this ourselves.
 We will use [bcrypt](https://www.npmjs.com/package/bcrypt), a battle tested library specifically for this purpose.

 Install **bcrypt** as follows;